openregister/charity-data/README.md

 # Data for a register of charities

-Data for a [register](registers.cloudapps.digital/registers) of charities.
+Data for [registers](registers.cloudapps.digital/registers) of charities in the UK.

+#### Charity-eng and charity-wls

-The Charities Commission provides monthly [zipped data dumps](http://data.charitycommission.gov.uk/default.aspx), which must be converted from the MS SQL Server bcp format into CSV, using [scripts](https://github.com/ncvo/charity-commission-extract) by the National Council of Voluntary Organisations (NVCO).
+The Charities Commission provides monthly [zipped data dumps](http://data.charitycommission.gov.uk/default.aspx) for England and Wales, which must be converted from the MS SQL Server bcp format into CSV, using [scripts](https://github.com/ncvo/charity-commission-extract) by the National Council of Voluntary Organisations (NVCO).